 What is Squarespace Search Keywords?

-Squarespace Search Keywords is an integration with Google Search Console for site verification.
+Squarespace Search Keywords is an integration with Google Search Console (GSC) for site verification.
 You’ll find the Search Keywords panel in your website’s Analytics section.
 If connected, this panel pulls in a high-level view of Google Search Console data.

-But connecting to GSC via Squarespace is not needed and we generally recommend skipping the Search Keywords process—you can simply view your data directly in GSC.
-We do not recommend the integration for a variety of reasons:
+Note that connecting to GSC via Squarespace is not needed.
+In fact, we recommend skipping Squarespace’s Search Keywords process.
+Instead, you can simply view your data directly in GSC.

-• Squarespace doesn’t submit your sitemap to Google which means you’ll likely visit Google Search Console to do this step anyway.
+Squarespace doesn’t submit your sitemap to Google which means you’ll likely visit Google Search Console to do this step anyway.

-• There is no meaningful way to sort and analyze GSC data within Squarespace.
+There is no meaningful way to sort and analyze GSC data within Squarespace.

-Follow the steps below to verify your site on Google Search Console.
+Follow the steps below to properly verify a website on Google Search Console.
+If needed, learn how to fully remove a Squarespace connection below.

 Verify Your Site on Google Search Console